fbpx

 Subject Overview

 This subject is an introduction to the fundamentals of Buddhist traditions.
 Students will examine the origin and development of Buddhism, key doctrines and common concepts such as the Four Noble Truths, the Eightfold Nobles’ Path, Dependent Origination, Karma, Samsara and Nirvana.
-The role of buddhist thought and practice in approaching morality and ethics will be introduced and critically appraised.
+The role of Buddhist thought and practice in approaching morality and ethics will be introduced and critically appraised.
 This subject gives students a foundation for exploring Buddhist studies by critically engaging with sources for Shakyamuni’s life and teaching and the development of Buddhist communities throughout Asia up to the modern period.

 Learning Outcomes